International Politics Summer School

 English language requirements

-Students are expected to participate fully in seminar discussions and produce written work.
-Therefore applicants must demonstrate an appropriate level of English language proficiency prior to enrolment.
+As students are expected to participate fully in seminar discussions and are required to produce written work, it is important that applicants can demonstrate an appropriate level of proficiency in the four language skills - listening, reading, writing and speaking.

-Applicants for whom English is not their first language must provide evidence of their competency in the form of an original certificate or a certified copy that is not more than two years old on the date the summer school starts.
-The certification must satisfy one of the following requirements:
+If English is not your first language, you must provide evidence of your proficiency in the form of an original certificate or a certified copy that is not more than two years old on the date the summer school starts.
+You must satisfy one of the following requirements:

 Accommodation